A Survey on Code-Based Cryptography: Security Analysis

 We will now give the algorithm of Prange in its full generality, i.e., we are not restricting to the choice of $I$ and $J$ that we made before for simplicity.

 \begin{theorem} Prange's algorithm over $\F_q$ requires on average

 binary operations. \end{theorem}

-\begin{proof} One iteration of Algorithm \ref{prangeFq} only consists in bringing $\bH$ into systematic form and to apply the same row operations on the syndrome; thus, the cost can be assumed equal to that of computing $\bU $, i.e., binary operations.
+\begin{proof} One iteration of Algorithm \ref{prangeFq} only consists of bringing $\bH$ into systematic form and applying the same row operations on the syndrome; thus, the cost can be assumed equal to that of computing $\bU $, i.e., binary operations.